scaidermern/piDhtBot/README.md

 The bot will automatically start with data recording.

 You can use `/help` to list the available commands:
-- `/show: Show last read data.`
+- `/show`: Show last read data.
-- `/plot: Plot recorded data.`
+- `/plot`: Plot recorded data.
+- `/log`: Show recent log messages.
-- `/help: Show a list of supported commands.`
+- `/help`: Show a list of supported commands.

 The `/plot` command will offer a list of time ranges to plot to the user.